sduchene-208/sduchene-208/README.md

 - 👋 Hi, I’m @sduchene-208
 - 👀 I’m interested in ...
 Data Analytics with a particular passion for healthcare analytics
 - 🌱 I’m currently learning ...
+Machine Learning and Artificial Intelligence
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... https://sduchene-208.github.io/

 <!---
 sduchene-208/sduchene-208 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.